Mikepin23/Connect4/README.md

 ---

 ## 🚀 Introduction
 Connect 4 is a timeless two-player strategy game.
-This web version is designed to be visually appealing, fully responsive, and easy to play on any device.
+This web version is designed to be visually appealing and easy to play on your browser.
 Built as a portfolio project to demonstrate frontend skills, clean code, and user-focused design.
+(Also my first javascript project)

 ---

 ## 🛠️ Tech Stack
 - **HTML5** – Semantic markup for structure
-- **CSS3** – Custom styles, responsive design, and animations
+- **CSS3** – Custom styles and animations
 - **JavaScript** – Game logic and DOM manipulation

 ---

 ## ✨ Features
-- 🎨 **Modern UI:** Clean, colorful, and accessible
+- 🎨 **Retro UI:** Clean, colourful, and accessible
-- 📱 **Responsive:** Optimized for desktop and mobile
 - 🖱️ **Interactive:** Play with mouse or keyboard
 - 🏆 **Win Detection:** Horizontal, vertical, and diagonal
 - 🔄 **Instant Restart:** Play again with one click